-Our 11th graders scored 2% meeting standards on the CAASPP for Mathematics.
-Although this is a -1 percentage point decrease from the previous year, it's always an important area for improvement, because of the nature of the students we serve.
-Hispanic and low-income scored at 2%.
-English Learners scored at 2%.
+Our 11th graders scored 4% meeting standards on the CAASPP for Mathematics.
+Although this is a +2 percentage point increase from last year, it's still 6 points away from our expected outcome of 10%.
+However, our English learners scored at 5%, which is above the All-student group.
+Students with disabilities scored at 1%, and low-income, African American and Hispanic groups were at 3%, which is below the All-student group.
 This is because students who enroll with us are typically 3-4 grade levels behind in their schooling.